ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 ## DE (Germany)

-The data call files we be late by one week, mail explaining why (some landers didn't answer ... files incomplete)
+*The data call files we be late by one week, mail explaining why (some landers didn't answer ... files incomplete) Files sent 28/08 to ICES.
+Data on the server*

 ### annex 1